TheApeMachine/co2ok-plugin-woocommerce/readme.txt

 2. An overview that includes the checkout screen

 == Changelog ==

+= 1.0.0.12 =
+* Hello world!
+Now in English as well as in Dutch - other languages will follow
+* Added support for every currency that Woocommerce supports
+* More resiliant against aggressive designs
+* Now even prettier in FireFox

 = 1.0.0.10 =
 * Improved button design, fixed some bugs